RobinVacus/robinvacus.github.io/index.md

 ---
 # Homepage

+I am now a post-doctoral researcher with [Joel Rybicki](https://rybicki.github.io/) at Humboldt University, Berlin.
+In 2024, I was working at Bocconi University, Milan, with [Luca Trevisan](https://lucatrevisan.github.io/).

+## Thesis

 After obtaining a master's degree in theoretical Computer Science in [ENS de Lyon](http://www.ens-lyon.fr/), I have been a PhD student at IRIF from December 2020 to December 2023, under the supervision of [Amos Korman](https://amoskorman.com/) and [Pierre Fraigniaud](https://www.irif.fr/users/pierref/index).
 For my work during this period, I received the [2024 PODC Doctoral Dissertation Award](https://www.podc.org/dissertation/).

-In 2024, I have been a post-doctoral researcher at Bocconi University, Milan, with [Luca Trevisan](https://lucatrevisan.github.io/).
-I am now working with [Joel Rybicki](https://rybicki.github.io/) at Humboldt University, Berlin.
+My thesis is called "Algorithmic Perspectives to Collective Natural Phenomena" [(.PDF)](res/thesis.pdf).
+Some important results are summarized in the [Distributed Computing Column](http://bulletin.eatcs.org/index.php/beatcs/article/view/819) of the EATCS Bulletin n°144.

 ## Research interests